 That is a concrete question, and now we can figure out how to answer it.

-(see Xperf Wait Analysis–Finding Idle Time for a dated look at how to follow wait chains)
+(see Xperf Wait Analysis–Finding Idle Time for a detailed look at how to follow wait chains)

 The slow-to-respond dwm thread was waiting in ExAcquireResourceExclusiveLite, multiple times, sometimes waiting for hundreds of ms. The ReadyingProcess and other columns, documented here, tell us who “readied” the dwm thread – who released the lock and let it run.
 I manually followed this chain for a while but after a few hundred context switches I got bored.